Complaint Form - Consumer Affairs Branch

 Important Information - Please read first

-- The Consumer Affairs Branch investigates and responds to complaints concerning
+- The Consumer Affairs Branch responds to complaints concerning

 tenant-landlord, cable, and consumer problems.
 Complaints are resolved through

 voluntary mediation or arbitration between the parties.
 We can assist you if

 your dispute involves a business, tenant/landlord transaction, and taxicab services that occurred in

 Fairfax County (excluding the City of Alexandria, City of Fairfax and the City of Falls Church).

 - If you have a question or need advice about a consumer issue, contact Consumer

 Affairs at 703-222-8435, TTY 711 to speak to a consumer specialist.
 Our business hours